 - The request must contain a complete vitae of the physician.

-Federal laws require foreign physicians seeking to pursue graduate medical education or training in the U.S. to obtain a J-1 exchange visitor visa.
-The J-1 visa allows physicians to remain in the U.S. until their studies are completed.
-However, upon completion of their studies, the physicians must return to their home country for at least two years before they will be able to return to the U.S.
+Federal laws require international physicians seeking to pursue graduate medical education or training in the U.S. to obtain a J-1 exchange visitor visa.
+The J–1 visa allows physicians to remain in the U.S. until their studies are completed.
+However, upon completion of their studies, the physicians must return to their home country for at least two years before they will be able to work in the U.S.

 Physicians who are subject to, but do not wish to comply with, the two–year home country residence requirement may apply for a waiver of that requirement under any one of the four grounds provided by the U.S. Immigration law:

 - Exceptional hardship to his/her U.S. citizen or permanent resident spouse or child.